The stock market is afraid again. Here's what that means for your investments - Local News 8

 The Fed’s two mandates are price stability and maximum employment.
 And with the shortfall in job growth last month, the latter just isn’t a given yet.

+Meanwhile, inflation also appears to be taking a breather: Consumer price inflation came off its 13-year high in August, according to data released earlier this week.

-While the Delta variant is weighing on job growth, other economic indicators have been doing just fine.
-Retail sales were better than expected this week, rising rather than falling, and inflation came off its 13-year high.
-These are good signs for consumer spending, which is the backbone of the US economy.
+And while the Delta variant is weighing on job growth, other economic indicators have been doing just fine: Retail sales were better than expected this week, rising rather than falling.
+Along with the slower increase in prices, these are good signs for consumer spending — which is the backbone of the US economy — and could mean better marks for economic activity in the second half of the year.

+Consumer sentiment is improving again after falling off a cliff in August over Delta worries, according to preliminary data from the University of Michigan released Friday.

+“The steep August falloff in consumer sentiment ended in early September, but the small gain still meant that consumers expected the least favorable economic prospects in more than a decade,” said Richard Curtin, chief economist at the Surveys of Consumers.

+Another stain on the report: Buying attitudes for durable household goods, or big-ticket household items like refrigerators and air conditioners, dropped to its lowest level since 1980.

-There are a lot of moving parts, and with so much in wait-and-see mode, Wall Street is worried — but not overly worried.
-Experts say the best thing for you to do right now is keep your money in the market.
+There are a lot of moving parts, and with so much in wait-and-see mode, Wall Street is rightly worried — but not overly worried.

+It’s a lot to take in: The recovery is in a strange spot, people are concerned about what the winter might bring in terms of the pandemic and valuations are high in a stock market that doesn’t have a decisive driver right now.
+But experts say the best thing you can do is to keep your money invested.

 The-CNN-Wire